rtcniser/2023-YY_ROVER_ACTIVE/README.md

 :white_check_mark: The pre-trained ML model will identify the required pickup object (in this case, a cylinder).
 Using the camera attached to the arm, the rover estimates the position of the target at will perform pickup operations as necessary (mostly done, except for the position estimation).

 ### Rover Control
 :white_check_mark: Individual software based control modules have been build for different mechanical parts of the rover.

-However, they are yet to be integrated with rover navigation.
+:x:However, they are yet to be integrated with rover navigation.

 :white_check_mark: Inverse kinematics based arm control has also been implemented and tested.

-However, gripper control and pickup is yet to be implemented.
+:x: However, gripper control and pickup is yet to be implemented.

 The arm control flowchart is given below.

 <img style="float: centre;" src="docs/images/arm.png">